Pain management in children: Neuropathic

-Neuropathic pain is associated with nerve injuries or abnormal sensitivities to touch or contact.
-Though neuropathic pain is relatively uncommon in children compared to adults, greater awareness of these conditions is on the rise.
-Some causes may include past surgeries and amputations, "autoimmune and degenerative neuropathies", and injury to the spinal cord.
+Neuropathic pain is associated with nerve injuries and abnormal sensitivities to touch or contact.
+Although neuropathic pain is relatively uncommon in children compared to adults, greater awareness of these conditions is on the rise.
+Some causes may include past surgeries and amputations, autoimmune and degenerative neuropathies, and injury to the spinal cord.

-Symptoms may include a tingling, shooting, prickling or burning sensation.
-The pain can be intermittent or continual and is often exacerbates in the evenings.
+Symptoms may include tingling, shooting, prickling, or burning sensation.
+The pain can be intermittent or constant and is often exacerbated in the evenings.

 Neuropathic pain can be peripheral or central.
-Peripheral neuropathic pain refers to disturbance in the function of peripheral nerves while central neuropathic pain refers to nerves in the central nervous system.
+Peripheral neuropathic pain refers to a disturbance in the function of peripheral nerves, while central neuropathic pain refers to nerves in the central nervous system.

-Though not FDA-approved to address pain in children, anticonvulsants such as gabapentin and pregabalin have been used in severe neuropathic impairment (SNI).
+Though not FDA-approved to address pain in children, anticonvulsants such as gabapentin and pregabalin have been used in severe neuropathic impairment.
 Other options are serotonin-norepinephrine reuptake inhibitors (SNRIs).
-Despite limited studies in children (limited to those with depression), SNRIs such as Venlafaxine have been shown to be effective.
+Despite limited studies in children (limited to those with depression), SNRIs such as venlafaxine are effective.

 Cancer pain

 Cancer pain in children may be caused by the cancer itself or the side effects of treatment.
-Tumors can cause pain in two different ways, either by the physical pressure it places on organs or by occluding normal bodily functions.
+Tumors can cause pain in two different ways: by the physical pressure they place on organs or by occluding normal bodily functions.
 Treatment such as surgery and injections can also lead to significant pain for the patient.
-If untreated, the pain can suppress the immune, interfere with sleep, and increase the chance of depression.
-Many different health care professionals will manage the child's pain and are referred to as the patient's palliative care team, these include oncologists, anesthesiologists, neurologists, surgeons, psychiatrists, and pharmacists.
-Hospitals may also hire individuals who specialize in music or art therapy, these therapies include acupuncture, biofeedback, massage therapy, and hypnosis.
+If untreated, the pain can suppress the immune system, interfere with sleep, and increase risk of depression.
+Many different healthcare professionals will manage the child's pain and are referred to as the patient's palliative care team; these include oncologists, anesthesiologists, neurologists, surgeons, psychiatrists, and pharmacists.
+Hospitals may also hire individuals specializing in music or art therapy, including acupuncture, biofeedback, massage therapy, and hypnosis.

 Treatment of the cancer pain is tailored to the child based on age, treatment, and side effects.
 The goal is to achieve sufficient background control of pain and minimize any acute exacerbation of severe pain.
-Oftentimes medications such as non-steroidal anti-inflammatory drugs (NSAIDs), acetaminophen, or opiates are used to manage the pain.
-Additionally, non-pharmacological can also be used to manage the child's pain, this includes distracting the child, massages, acupuncture, heat/cold therapy, exercise, and quality sleep.
+Often, medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), acetaminophen, or opiates are used to manage the pain.
+Additionally, non-pharmacological modalities can also be used to manage the child's pain, including distracting the child, massages, acupuncture, heat/cold therapy, exercise, and quality sleep.

 Chronic

-Chronic pain in children is unresolved pain that affects activities of daily living and may result in a significant amount of missed school days.
-Chronic pain is present for long periods of time and is characterized as mild to severe.
-Chronic pain has also been described as the pain experienced when the child reports a headache, abdominal pain, back pain, generalized pain or combination of these.
-Chronic pain can develop from disease or injury and can occur simultaneously with acute pain.
+Chronic pain in children is unresolved, affecting activities of daily living, and may result in a significant amount of missed school days.
+Chronic pain is present for long periods and is characterized as mild to severe.
+Chronic pain is also described as the pain experienced when the child reports a headache, abdominal pain, back pain, generalized pain, or a combination of these.
+Chronic pain can develop from disease or injury and co-occur with acute pain.
 Children who experience chronic pain can have psychological effects.
 Caring for a child in pain may cause distress to the caregiver, may cause costs due to healthcare or lost wages from time off work, and may stop caregivers from leaving the house.